From hiking through lush, green forests to watching a sunset over the driest desert on Earth, there are plenty of reasons to travel to Chile.

 However there are many countries that are exempt from the visa, including the US and Australia.

-In exchange for visa-free entrance, travelers with passports from these countries will pay an entry fee upon arrival in Chile.
+In exchange for visa-free entrance, travellers with passports from these countries will pay an entry fee upon arrival in Chile.

 Anyone else planning to visit Chile must obtain a visa from one of the Chilean embassies or consulates unless they’re a citizen from one of the countries exempt from the visa.